rust-lang-de/rustbook-de/src/ch19-03-advanced-traits.md

 error: aborting due to previous error

 For more information about this error, try `rustc --explain E0277`.
-error: could not compile `traits-example`.
+error: could not compile `traits-example`

 To learn more, run the command again with --verbose.
 ```